wbcmedia/wbcmedia.github.io/draft.md

 **_Lord Naff_** : How dare you sir.
 I should be asking you the same question.
 What business do you have with MY wife?

-- Hildegaard and Norman are both taken aback by this revelation and both exclaim;
+- Hildegaard and Norman are both taken aback by this revelation and both exclaim simultaneously;

 **_Norman_** :  Your wife?!?
 **_Hildegaard_** : Your wife?!?